webdevlex/pong/README.md

 ## Future Updates

-- [ ] Power ups - _Spice things up with in-game power ups and abilites._
+- [ ] Power ups - _Spice things up with in-game power ups and abilities._
 - [ ] Multiplayer - _Play locally with a friend using the same keyboard._
 - [ ] Game modes - _Add new fun and exciting game modes._